brooswajne/medicspot-assignment/QUESTIONS.md

 # Questions

+## Question 1

-Qs1: Explain the output of the following code and why
+Explain the output of the following code and why

 ```js
     setTimeout(function() {